Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 There’s more to bokeh than creating balls of light, though.
 It lets you effectively diminish a distracting background – to a point.
 It helps if that background has a predominant color that blends together.
-It won’t eliminate every distraction, as you’ll see in the next photo.
+As you’ll see in the next photo, it won’t eliminate every distraction.

 Shallow Depth of Field

 The Nikon 85mm f/1.4G has a solid reputation as a portrait lens, so I looked for opportunities to try that while strolling around at Epcot.
-You can see Mary Poppins here does a fine job of standing out from her background.
-It’s defocused and has nice, soft bokeh balls.
+Mary Poppins here does a fine job of standing out from her background.
+It’s defocused and has nice soft bokeh balls.
 So what’s wrong?

 What You Need to Beware About the Nikon 85mm f/1.4G

 Overall, I’m quite pleased with this lens.
 It’s fast, it’s sharp, it really makes my subjects pop.
 What could be wrong with it?
-These aren’t necessarily mistakes with the lens, but just a few things you need to consider when using it at f/1.4.
+These aren’t necessarily mistakes with the lens, but you need to consider a few things when using it at f/1.4.

 First, don’t try doing too much shooting at f/1.4 in full sunlight.
 I had my camera set at ISO 200 (the base for my D700) and the meter was giving me highlight warnings because my shutter speed couldn’t go any faster than 1/8000th of a second.
 If you’re going to stop down a lens, there’s no need to pay for a wide aperture like f/1.4.